perryngordon/erdis.kvo/usage.md

 ./erdis.kvo
 ```

-multiple runiing instances of erdis.kvo will behave as a queue group
+multiple running instances of erdis.kvo will behave as a queue group

 ---